Syngonium podophyllum

 The American evergreen is a tropical perennial shrub or vine in the Araceae family climbing to 6 feet.
 It is desired in interior settings for its low-maintenance, green or variegated, long-petioled leaves and bush-like habit with some cascading stems.
 Its blooms are rare in interiors.

 The ideal location will include a warm setting with high humidity.
 Avoid locations with full sun, as direct sunlight will tend to burn or bleach the foliage.
 Typically a perennial, it can be grown as an annual for your containers or other bright but shady locations.
-Young plants will have a shrubby habit, but as the plant ages it will take on a vine like habit.
+Young plants will have a shrubby habit, but as the plant ages, it will take on a vine-like habit.
 If you wish to retain the arrowhead foliage, cut off the stems as they begin to develop.
 That will allow the plant to keep a more shrub-like habit.
-Repotting every few years and trimming the root system can keep the plant managable.
+Repotting every few years and trimming the root system can keep the plant manageable.

-As the plant matures, it leaves change shape.
-Its juvenile form has ovate, heart shaped leaves up to 5.5 inches long.
-They may have a silvery variegation.
-The adult form has arrow shaped leaves.
-The leaves will eventually become pedate (having feet) and contain 5 to 11 leaflets.
+As the plant matures, its leaves change shape.
+Its juvenile form has ovate, heart- or arrowhead-shaped leaves up to 5.5 inches long.
+They may have a silvery and/or pink variegation.
+The adult form has longer, narrower leaves.
+If allowed to climb a tree as it does in nature, the leaves will eventually become pedate (having feet) and contain 5 to 11 leaflets.
 There are also lobed leaves representing a transition from juvenile to adult stage.

 This plant is typically sold in its juvenile form.
 Its uses include use in a hanging basket, as a ground cover, climber, or as a small shrub.